 The Queen of Australia The Governor-General The Prime Minister

-4. What is the role of the jury
+11. What is the smallest of the mainland states?

 Political parties can influence the decisions of the Australian Electoral Commission People in government can influence the decisions of the Australian Electoral Commission None the above